ePages-de/epages-docs/apps/submit-app.md

 # Your app is ready for takeoff?

 Yay!
-You're done with developing your awesome app and you're excited to make it available to our App Store?
+You're done with developing your awesome app and you're excited to make it available to our Apps & Themes Store?
 Congrats!
 We are just as much excited as you are!

 ## Let's go submitting your app